Do I have to file?

 What if I do not receive my forms by February 1?

-Failure to receive the Annual Emission Report forms does not relieve you of the obligation to file a timely report.
-Contact Buzz Asselmeier.
+Failure to receive the Annual Emissions Report forms does not relieve you of the obligation to file a timely report.
+Contact EPA.AERQuestions@illinois.gov

 Where do I send the completed report?

-After the Annual Emission Report has been completed and signed, mail it to the address below:
+After the Annual Emissions Report has been completed and signed, mail it to the address below:

 Air Quality Planning Section (#39)